AdobeDocs/aem-forms-automated-conversion-service.en/help/generate-document-of-record-during-conversion.md

 If you are using a non-interactive PDF form as the source form for Automated Forms Conversion service, you can:

 * either enable DoR generation before adaptive form conversion to generate DoR using a default template
-* or edit adaptive form properties after adaptive form conversion to generate DoR using default or any other form template
+* or edit adaptive form properties after adaptive form conversion to enable DoR generation using default or any other form template

 ### Enable DoR generation before conversion to generate DoR using default template {#generate-document-of-record-using-cloud-configuration}